 1. What is a conference?

-A conference is a meeting, often lasting for a few days, which is organized on a particular subject or to bring together participants who have a common interest.
-Participants will participate or attend the PIHRS conference face-to-face and use this platform for presenting research, research ideas, and methodologies and sharing of knowledge.
-It is hoped that some of these will provide critical challenges, and open new spaces, for further research that can impact aspects of health care and health services delivery.
+A conference is a meeting, often lasting for a few days, organised on a particular subject or to bring together participants with a common interest.
+Participants will participate in or attend the PIHRS conference face-to-face and use this platform to present research, research ideas, and methodologies and share knowledge.
+It is hoped that some of these will address critical challenges and open new spaces for further research that can impact aspects of health care and health services delivery.

-The PIHRS Conference will be held from the 04th – 06th September 2023.
+The PIHRS Conference will be held on the 10th – 12th September 2025.
 All conference sessions will be based on Fiji Time.
-There will be recorded presentations for speakers and a zoom organized for speakers who cannot attend physically.
+There will be recorded presentations for speakers, and a Zoom meeting will be organised for speakers who cannot attend physically.

 3. Who should attend?

-The conference is open to local and international academics, donors, government ministries, non-governmental organizations (NGOs), technical agencies, the Private Sector, students, and others who might be interested.
+The PIHRS conference welcomes local and international academics, donors, government ministries, non-governmental organisations (NGOs), technical agencies, the Private Sector, students, and anyone passionate about the theme: “Celebrating Research Excellence in the Pacific”.

-Registration for 2023 PIHRS Conference has opened.
-For online registration, please click on: https://www.fnu.ac.fj/college-of-medicine/research-cmnhs/pihrs/pihrs-registration-2023/
+Registration for the 2025 PIHRS Conference has opened.
+For online registration, please click here.

-Once you registered online, you will receive an email confirmation with detailed instructions on payment of the registration fee with the invoice generated and sent to your email.
+Once you register online, you will receive an email confirmation with detailed instructions on payment of the registration fee, with the invoice generated and sent to your email.
+Please kindly retain a copy of your payment receipt once you have paid the registration fee.

-The conference registration fee is in Fiji Dollars and can be viewed here: https://www.fnu.ac.fj/college-of-medicine/research-cmnhs/pihrs/pihrs-information-package/
+The conference registration fee is in Fiji Dollars that covers morning tea, lunch and afternoon tea and can be viewed here.

 Funding is not available for this conference.